shellytrigg/Seawater-Chemistry-Analysis/2016-17_PteropodExp_WaterChem/2016_Pteropod_Water_Chem_Analysis.md

 #define salinity data path
 spec_path <- "~/Documents/GitHub/Seawater-Chemistry-Analysis/2016-17_PteropodExp_WaterChem/PteropodWaterChem/specs_w_correction/"
 #salinity is recorded as 29.62 for all dates
-#PMEL measured salinity 29.61, so I'll just go with the 29.62 (I don't think 0.01 is going to make a difference)
+#PMEL measured salinity 29.61
+##I manually changed the data sheets to reflect the salinity average: 28.94
+#Salinity was measured on Nov 22 @ 28.27psu and on Nov 30 @ 29.61psu

 #List all spec files in directory
 file.names <- dir(spec_path, pattern = ".csv", full.names = TRUE)